AkiMadi16/Coding-Challenges/README.md

 [Set JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)

 2.  practice before a challenge because I spent too much time remembering methods.
 I had to use internet help also it is accepted in Coder Byte!

+3. If applying for React jobs then you will get simple React template code challenge to modify application such as  toggle between items in array. ex - on/off switch using useSate onClick function with toggle action using Context API

 ## Explore My walk - It's Fun!! 🤷🏽‍♀️